 What surprised you the most?

 I think I was slightly underwhelmed to be totally honest!!
 I trained very hard for this expedition and it really did pay off!
-The Khumbu icefall was actually a lot more challenging than I thought it would be just because it was so long and mentally draining.
-But the rest of the climb seemed a lot less daunting than anticipated, I actually found going from camp 3-4 harder than summit day!
-Who knows, maybe the extra beetroot (and alcohol) at base camp paid off..
+The Khumbu Icefall was actually a lot more challenging than I thought it would be just because it was so long and mentally draining.
+But the rest of the climb seemed a lot less daunting than anticipated, I actually found going from Camp 3 to Camp 4 harder than Summit Day!
+Who knows, maybe the extra beetroot (and alcohol) at Base Camp paid off..

 How was your experience affected by the COVID-19 situation?